Jedha, Kyber, Erso: Plot

-Dedra is seen in a prison resembling the Narkina 5 facility in season 1.
+In an epilogue montage, Dedra Meero is seen sobbing in a prison similar to the one Cassian experienced in Season 1.
 Kleya observes the day-to-day work on Yavin.
-Mon and Vel have breakfast together with fellow rebels in the base, whilst Wilmon and Dreena eat together in their room.
-Perrin Fertha is seen drinking in a limo with Davo Sculdun's wife Runai.
-On Jedha, Saw watches an Imperial Star Destroyer hovering above Jedha City.
+Mon and Vel have breakfast with fellow rebels in the base, while Wilmon and Dreena eat together in their room.
+Perrin Fertha drinks in a limo with Davo Sculdun's wife Runai.
+Saw watches an Imperial Star Destroyer hover above Jedha City.
 Krennic looks out on the Death Star, which is in its final stages of construction.
-On Mina-Rau, B2EMO is seen happily playing with another droid, and Bix is seen cradling a baby, implied to be Cassian's child.
+On Mina-Rau, B2EMO plays with another droid, while Bix cradles a baby, implied to be Cassian's child.

 Production

 Writing

 The episode was written by Tom Bissell, in his third writing credit for the show, and directed by Alonso Ruizpalacios, after directing the previous two episodes of the series.
 The episodes of Andors second season, like those of its first, are split up into blocks, or story arcs, of three episodes; however, unlike in season one, each arc begins with a time skip of one year from the previous episode.
 Series showrunner Tony Gilroy decided to structure the season this way after concluding that the original five-season plan for the show was unfeasible, and needing some way to bridge the four years between season 1 and Rogue One (2016) in a single season.
 As proof of concept, he wrote the first and last episodes of each would-be arc, and eventually decided on this structure for the season.
 The final three episodes of the season cover the three days prior to the start of Rogue One, with Gilroy saying "it'll be, like, four or five days, and then we'll jump a year, and then there'll be another four or five days, and then we jump a year", with the final scene of Cassian heading to the Ring of Kafrene leading into Rogue One.

 Of Cassian's dream of his sister right before being dispatched to meet Tivik, Bissell stated that it was not written in any script, instead being added in the edit by editor and executive producer John Gilroy and his team.

 Due to the episode's final moments connecting with the beginning of Rogue One, Gilroy was asked several times if he would consider bringing back Felicity Jones as Jyn Erso, but the showrunner never considered the possibility as he tried to sketch some versions of what they would do to make the episode unique, ultimately opting to not have characters they really didn't need if they could use others such as Daniel Mays' informant Tivik, feeling that it would be lame and "really disrespectful" to bring Erso back for a cameo appearance and that he would rather "honor" the film by keeping it straight.